JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-swiftui-integration.md

   the SwiftUI state system.

 > To test on a real device, you need to add the `NSCameraUsageDescription` key to your app's `Info.plist` file.
-> Without this, the app will crash at runtime.
+> Without it, the app will crash at runtime.
 >
 {style="note"}